Picking the right chart comes down to two questions: what does the data look like, and what are you trying to communicate?

 You have a few options in this scenario:

-For static numbers, or at least a number that doesn’t change too frequently, use the (appropriately named) number visualization.
-Good for reliable values like the count of respondents in a survey.
-The problem with this visualization is that the number viz lacks context, so it’s best used on a dashboard that does provide additional context, like including the number of surveys sent out, or how many respondents we had last year.
+For static numbers, or at least a number that doesn’t change too frequently, use the (appropriately named) number visualization, which is good for at-a-glance values like the count of respondents in a survey.
+Keep in mind that a single number may lack context, so it’s best used on a dashboard that provides that, such as the number of surveys sent out or how many respondents we had last year.

 But even then, would a line chart be better?
 With a line chart, you can get a better picture (literally) of how the value has changed over time.
 Or you could go with the best of both worlds: a dashboard with a trend chart for the latest value (and its change from the last time period), paired with a line chart showing the history of that value.